bmack/typo3-sites/README.md

 - Handle fallback logic of fallbackTypes in Languages
 - Create API to persist files into folder (also ensure that the folder always exists)
 - Cleanup BE module (labels etc)
-- Tree-based view of sites in BE module
 - Comment all code
-- FormEngine: Required section?
-- FormEngine: Valid identifier etc?
 - FormEngine: Cleanup "SiteConfigurationTCA" logic (do we need a ctrl section?)

 Resolves: #?